-Semicolons are probably the most misused punctuation mark.
+Semicolons - the most misunderstood punctuation mark

 If you don’t know how to use a semicolon, you’re not alone.
 Love them or hate them, some writers regularly confuse semicolons with commas, most likely because they’ve never been taught the correct usage.

 The wonderful (I love its elegant little tail) semicolon has only three distinct uses.
 Once you’ve grasped these three concepts, you’ll find them much easier to use correctly.